Dabangg 3: Plot

 At present, Chulbul, having relayed this entire episode to Prajapati and Rajjo, decides that he has had enough, and he needs to close the chapter once and for good.
-Meanwhile, an ill-attracted Makkhi is misled by Bali into turning against Chulbul, nearly to slap him after he too is promoted to the rank of ASP.
+Meanwhile, an ill-attracted Makkhi is misled by Bali into turning against Chulbul, nearly slapping him after he too is promoted to the rank of ASP.
 The action causes him to be banished from home by Prajapati, and he joins hands with Bali actively.
 Bali, who is set to become a politician and a minister in the upcoming elections, plans to bring in a truck filled with money.
-Thus, he gets Makkhi and many other police officers in his circle transferred to one common location to facilitate the transportation.
+Thus, he gets Makkhi and many other police officers in his circle transferred to one common location to facilitate transportation.
 Chulbul intercepts the truck and turns Bali's moles in the police force against Bali himself.
 As revenge, Bali gets several of Chulbul's associates kidnapped and brutally beaten to near death until Chulbul breaks in again and frees them all, even when Bali has run away with Makkhi and some reliable accomplices.

 Seeking to lure Bali into counterproductive action, Chulbul kidnaps Minister S. S. Sharma and his brother-in-law by staging a ploy with Gullu's help and forcing a confession of them, which is made viral.
 Bali notices the same, and Makkhi helps him track them down since he recognizes the hideout.
 Upon arriving there, Bali kills Sharma and injures his brother-in-law; in retaliation, he sends wrestlers to attack Rajjo and her son, but Chulbul arrives in time to save the two.

 Sometime later, Chulbul receives a call from Prajapati, who tells him that Rajjo hasn't arrived home.
 Sensing Bali's hand in the matter, he invades a quarry where Bali has held Rajjo, and surprisingly, Makkhi himself, as hostages – Makkhi was always on Chulbul's side, and it was a game by the brothers to incense Bali; after an intense fight, Chulbul kills Bali by impaling him on a metal spike.
 He then buries Bali in the rubble.